Pauline Markham

 The critic Richard Grant White once described Markham's singing as vocal velvet and her arms as the lost arms of the Venus de Milo.
 Markham had studied singing with Manuel García at the Royal Academy of Music in London.

 Early life and career

-Markham was born in England and began her acting career at an early age playing principle boy parts at the Princess Theatre, Manchester.
+Markham was born in England and began her acting career at an early age playing principal boy parts at the Princess Theatre, Manchester.
 She made her London debut, not too many years later, on November 15, 1867, at the Queen's Theatre in Wigan's The First Night playing Rose, the intended debutant.
 In late June, 1868 she appeared at the Queen's Theatre in another Wigan play, Time and the Hour, of which one London critic said, “It is by no means good, and by no means bad.”